moskalyk/uflo/README.md

 ## How to Run

-There are 2 approaches to running the software.
-One, on desktop, the other on rasberry pi.
-In order to use the python-supercollider, the liblo library is required for the underlying OSC communications.
+There are 2 approaches to running the software: 1) desktop (working), or 2) Rasberry Pi (almost)

+Note: In order to use the python-supercollider, the liblo library is required for the underlying OSC communications.

-### Device Setup: Desktop
+### Device Setup: Desktop with bci
 * clone repo `$ git clone https://github.com/moskalyk/uflo.git`
 * `$ cd uflo`
 * `$ pip3 install -r requirements.txt`
 * open supercollider and run one of the [sounds](/sounds) (e.g. single_player.scd)
+* setup bci device
-* in one terminal, run one of socket [streamers](/streamer) to connect to a bci SDK
+* in one terminal, run one of socket [streamers](/streamer) to connect to a bci SDK, e.g. [blueberry](https://github.com/blueberryxtech/blueberry-js-sdk)
 * run `python index.py --type singleplayer`
 * be present